vercel/next.js/docs/basic-features/script.md

 Websites often use third-party scripts to include different types of functionality into their site, such as analytics, ads, customer support widgets, and consent management.
 However, this can introduce problems that impact both user and developer experience:

-- Some third-party scripts are heavy on loading performance and can drag down the user experience, especially if they are render-blocking
+- Some third-party scripts are heavy on loading performance and can drag down the user experience, especially if they are render-blocking and delay any page content from loading
 - Developers often struggle to decide where to place third-party scripts in an application to ensure optimal loading

 The Script component makes it easier for developers to place a third-party script anywhere in their application while taking care of optimizing its loading strategy.